Improwised/kb.repairrabbit.github.io/content/invoice/How to create a new invoice for new customer.md

 Fill all the required details in the  invoice and click “Save”
 ![How to create a new invoice for new customers?](/images/invoice/how_to_generate_an_invoice_for_new_customer/click_save.png)

-Now, system will ask you to confirm your action to generate "Invoice"
+Here, system will ask you to confirm your action to generate "invoice"
 ![How to create a new invoice for new customers?](/images/invoice/how_to_generate_an_invoice_for_new_customer/system_will_ask_to_confirm_your_action.png)

-Click "OK"
+Click "ok"
 ![How to create a new invoice for new customers?](/images/invoice/how_to_generate_an_invoice_for_new_customer/click_ok.png)

+The new invoice has been generated.